 Nutrition is a very broad term, but all aspects of it can impact someone with a drug problem – and can even prevent drug problems from emerging.
 Today, we’re going to look at the basics of different aspects of nutrition and how they can affect a drug or alcohol addiction.
 Each subsection will link to a full-length article if you’d like to learn more.

 Before we talk about how you can ease the symptoms and destructive nature of a drug addiction with a good diet, we’re going to talk about how good nutrition can prevent you from developing drug addictions in the first place.

 A significant number of drug users are self-medicating.
 However, many people who are self-medicating through the use of illicit drugs have no idea that that’s what they’re doing.
 Any combination of things could lead to someone self-medicating instead of seeking professional help: distrust of authority and medical professionals, unfortunate or traumatic situations at home, peer pressure, and other things.

 Regardless of the reason, self-medication is just as indicative of a problem as a legitimate prescription.
 Not every problem should be solved with medication, though – a lot of the time, a good understanding of nutrition can help fix a mental health problem before it requires a prescription, or before it develops into a drug addiction.

 Nutritional deficiencies, hormonal imbalances, neurotransmitter sensitivity, and many other mental and physical functions can be regulated with good health.

-Click here to find out how nutrition can prevent a drug addiction from emerging.
+Click here to learn more about how nutrition can help prevent addiction.